AvaloniaUI/Avalonia.Controls.TreeDataGrid/readme.md

 ## Introduction

-`TreeDataGrid` is a control which displays hierarchical and tabular data together in a single view.
+`TreeDataGrid` is a control for the [Avalonia](https://github.com/AvaloniaUI/Avalonia) UI framework which displays hierarchical and tabular data together in a single view.
 It is a combination of a `TreeView` and `DataGrid` control.

 The control has two modes of operation: